 Join us for a journey to the last untouched continent including a visit to breathtaking South Georgia.
 Huge King Penguin colonies, its whaling history and Sir Ernest Shackleton's Imperial Trans-Antarctic Expedition with the Endurance make South Georgia special.
 Antarctica offers spectacular icebergs and calving glaciers, as well as the possibility of up-close encounters with penguins ashore, seals sunbathing on slow-moving ice floes, and humpback or minke whales surfacing close to the ship.
-Weather depending, we will take daily Zodiac departures in Antarctica and cruise amidst colorful icebergs, or step ashore to visit a variety of penguin rookeries and research stations on excursions led by our team of natural history experts.
+Weather depending, we will take daily Zodiac departures in Antarctica and cruise amidst colorful icebergs, or step ashore to visit a variety of penguin rookeries on excursions led by our team of natural history experts.
 Go kayaking in Antarctica under the guidance of certified instructors, and cross the incredible Drake Passage to look for pelagic birds, including petrels and prions.
 Throughout the voyage, learn about the geology, wildlife and history of this spectacular area from lecture presentations offered by your knowledgeable on board Expedition Team.

 South Georgia –

 In South Georgia we will land at old whaling stations, depending on landing conditions hope to visit a huge King Penguin colony, see the South Georgia Museum in Grytviken and do Zodiac cruises looking for wildlife.

 We will travel to see tabular icebergs in the Antarctic Sound.
 The Sound usually shows these massive continental icebergs, which rise out of the water like giant white-blue blocks.
 Depending on ice conditions Zodiac cruises and a landing might be possible.